-Enter a meaningful display name for the template as it will appear in the web interface.
+Enter a meaningful display name for the template as it appears in the PRTG web interface.

-Sensors that cannot be saved into templates will not appear in this list.
+Sensors that you cannot save into device templates do not appear in this list.

-Sensor types that dynamically scan for available monitoring items when you add the sensor to a device will not appear in this list.
-PRTG includes these sensors automatically into the template if they support template functionality.
-You cannot exclude them from the device template that you create.
+Sensors that dynamically scan for available monitoring items when you add the sensor to a device do not appear in this list.
+PRTG automatically includes these sensors in the template if they support the template functionality.
+You cannot exclude these sensors from the device template.

-If your template file was saved successfully, you will see an according message and can review the sensors that were added.
+If your template file was saved successfully, you see an according message and can review the sensors that were added.
 Click OK to finish.
-The device template is now stored in the program path of your PRTG core installation.
+The device template is now stored in the \devicetemplates subfolder of the PRTG program directory.
 Your device template file contains all sensors, including their settings, of the original device.